-However, these rules are not set in stone and, with individual Chief Constables not beholden to these ACPO guidelines, there may be differences between how different police forces approach this issue.
+However, these rules are not set in stone, and there may be differences between how different police forces approach this issue.

-Cautions, reprimands and final warnings do not fall under the remit of the Act, as they do not count as criminal convictions.
-If asked if you have criminal convictions or a criminal record and have only received a caution, reprimand or final warning, then you can answer that you do not.
+Cautions, reprimands and final warnings are not affected by the Act, as they do not count as criminal convictions.
+If asked if you have criminal convictions or a criminal record, you can answer that you do not if you have only received a caution, reprimand or final warning.

 Benefits of the Act

-This Act is very beneficial for those who have spent convictions and are applying for jobs, as, outside the rehabilitation period, you can answer that you do not have any criminal convictions if asked (as long as the type of job does not exempt you from this – see above).
+This Act is very beneficial for those who have spent convictions and are applying for jobs, as you can answer that you do not have any criminal convictions once the rehabilitation period has ended (as long as the type of job does not exempt you from this – see Exceptions to the Act below).

-It is also not permissible for someone to not employ you or to fire you if they should discover that you have a spent conviction on your record.
-However, not telling an employer about an unspent conviction when asked is certainly grounds for dismissal and maybe even prosecution.
+It is illegal for for an employer to not employ you or to fire you for discovering that you have a spent conviction on your record.
+However, not telling an employer about an unspent conviction when asked could get you fired, or even prosecuted.

 You may say that you do not have any previous convictions on an application form for an insurance policy as long as the rehabilitation period has ended and the convictions are spent.
 This still applies even if the convictions are relevant to the insurance policy being taken out – you do not have to disclose spent road traffic convictions when applying for car insurance, for example.